mlflow/mlflow/docs/source/R-api.rst

 Set Tag
 =======

-Set a tag on a run.
-Tags are run metadata that can be updated during and after a run completes.
+Sets a tag on a run.
+Tags are run metadata that can be updated during a run and after a run completes.

 .. code:: r